How To Add a New Member to a Florida LLC? (In 5 Easy Steps)

 How Much Does It Cost to File Florida Articles of Amendment?

-To file Florida Articles of Amendment costs $25.
+It costs $25 to file the Florida Articles of Amendment.
 Additionally, the state doesn't offer to expedite this process.

 References: